sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 ### Identify data dependencies and find good sources
 Evepraisal suffered a lot whenever the source of data wasn't reliable.
 Eve-marketdata served as the data source for market data for Evepraisal for a long time.
 I ended up integrating with a similar service as a backup before settling on using CCP's ESI market API to fetch market data from the original source.

-It's a similar story with the type database, first it was gathered using dubious methods that could break often until it was replaced with a more official and reliable data source.
+It's a similar story with the type database, first, it was gathered using dubious methods that could break often until it was replaced with a more official and reliable data source.

 ### Automate the rotation of data dependencies
 I initially had a script that would scrape Eve Online's type data from the game client data files.
 This was super manual and it involved me updating the game (which took a lot of my disk storage for a game I didn't play much), running a script, and checking in the new giant JSON file with all of the types in it.
 The process was "fine" but it was very reactionary.
 I had to do this for every major game release and that's pretty often.
 I would normally get messaged about the game data needing an update from a user noticing a new item didn't get recognized.
 That's kind of embarrassing, so I needed to improve this.